-- (1) Mr. Bathurst was appointed as one of our directors as of October 2017 and is entitled to receive \$50,676 annually for his combined services as a director and a committee member effective from January 1, 2022. - (2) Mr. Bathurst's appointment Letter provides his salary in GBP.
-For purposes of this table, we used a conversion ratio of GBP0.75 to USD1.00 to determine his salary in USD; however, the ultimate amount paid is based on the actual rate as of the relevant pay day at the end of each month. - (3) Dr. Scherer was appointed as one of our directors as of October 2017 and is entitled to receive \$31,673 annually for his services as a director effective from January 1, 2022. - (4) Professor Wu was appointed as one of our directors as of October 2017 and is entitled to receive \$31,673 annually for his combined services as a director and a committee member effective from January 1, 2022. - (5) Professor Arner's appointment as one of our directors became effective as of April 1, 2018 and is entitled to receive \$31,673 annually for his combined services as a director and a committee member effective from January 1, 2022. - (6) Represents deferred bonuses provided to directors which will be vested after 1-2 years vesting period.
+- (1) Mr. Bathurst was appointed as one of our directors as of October 2017 and pursuant to his appointment letter, is entitled to receive \$48,000 annually for his combined services as a director and a committee member.
+Effective from January 1, 2021, the director's fee is adjusted to \$49,200 annually. - (2) Mr. Bathurst's appointment Letter provides his salary in GBP.
+For purposes of this table, we used a conversion ratio of GBP0.75 to USD1.00 to determine his salary in USD; however, the ultimate amount paid is based on the actual rate as of the relevant pay day at the end of each month. - (3) Dr. Scherer was appointed as one of our directors as of October 2017 and pursuant to his appointment letter, is entitled to receive \$30,000 annually for his services as a director.
+Effective from January 1, 2021, the director's fee is adjusted to \$30,750 annually. - (4) Dr. Wu was appointed as one of our directors as of October 2017 and pursuant to his appointment letter, is entitled to receive \$30,000 annually for his combined services as a director and a committee member.
+Effective from January 1, 2021, the director's fee is adjusted to \$30,750 annually. - (5) Professor Arner's appointment as one of our directors became effective as of April 1, 2018.
+Pursuant to his appointment letter, Professor Arner is entitled to receive \$30,000 annually for his combined services as a director and a committee member.
+Effective from January 1, 2021, the director's fee is adjusted to \$30,750 annually.